 \section{Background: Wordle solving mechanisms}

-The objective of Wordle depends on the player --- it can be maintaining the streak (i.e. try not to lose today's game), win in as few guesses as possible, or even winning the game using funny words.
+The objective of Wordle depends on the player --- it can be maintaining the streak (i.e., trying not to lose today's game), winning in as few guesses as possible, or even winning the game using funny words.

-However, most of the solving mechanisms designed aimed to optimize objectives regarding the number of guesses like minimizing the average number of guesses, minimizing the number of guesses in the worst case, etc. Those mechanisms can be classified into two classes: the exact optimization approach and heuristic approaches.
+However, most of the solving mechanisms are designed to optimize objectives regarding the number of guesses, such as minimizing the average number of guesses, minimizing the number of guesses in the worst case, etc. Those mechanisms can be classified into two classes: the exact optimization approach and heuristic approaches.
 The best approaches based on heuristics achieve results that are only marginally inferior to exact methods.